Mens Gym Trousers

 A good pair of men’s workout trousers are essential for a successful training session.
-Imagine squatting and your trousers split, right exercise, wrong trousers.
-There’s a wide variety of gym trousers out there and it's essential to partner the right pair with the right workout.
+There’s a wide variety of gym trousers out there and it's essential to partner the right pair of workout trousers with the right workout.

 Types of Men’s Gym Trousers

-These are probably the most popular choice of trouser for men in the gym, comfortable, warm and with a relaxed fit.
-Most people have at least one pair of sweatpants and they’ve been embedded into our workout wardrobes since school P.E lessons.
+These are probably the most popular choice of gym trouser for men: comfortable, warm, and with a relaxed fit.
+Most people have at least one pair of sweatpants and they’ve been embedded into our workout wardrobes since school gym lessons.
 Sweatpants have earned their popularity through superior comfort, made with cotton which is highly breathable and doesn’t chafe.
-It does however absorb moisture and can take ages to dry, so it's not ideal for sweaty sessions.
+It does however absorb moisture and can take a long time to dry, so it's not ideal for sweaty cardio sessions.

-Running tights are most commonly made with a synthetic blend of materials, to protect against wind chill, provide warmth, wick sweat and prevent chafing and rashes.
-These technical tights often offer performance enhancing properties such as reflective strips and mesh panelling.
+Mens running tights are most commonly made with a synthetic blend of materials to protect against wind chill, provide warmth, wick sweat, and prevent chafing and rashes.
+These technical tights often offer performance-enhancing properties such as reflective strips, compression, and mesh panelling.

 Cargo trousers were originally designed for use by the military, so they have a very versatile style, with lots of storage space.
 Cargo trousers make great transitional trousers from work to the gym, or for the ‘all day active’ types because of their functionality.
 Designed with a snug waist and relaxed fit.
 These trousers are usually made with weather and tear resistant materials due to their use in difficult military training conditions.

-How to Fit Gym Trousers for Big Legs
+How to Fit Men's Gym Trousers for Big Legs

-Those who don’t skip leg day, cycle a lot or are blessed with muscular legs will know that finding gym trousers which fit around their thighs can be difficult.
-Trousers which are meant to have a relaxed fit can end up looking like compression tights, or worse, not even make it above your calves.
+Those who don’t skip leg day, cycle a lot, or are just blessed with muscular legs will know that finding gym trousers which fit around their quads and calves can be difficult.
+Trousers which are meant to have a relaxed fit can end up looking like compression tights, or worse, not even make it above your knee.
 Follow these tips when fitting your trousers to ensure the perfect fit.